An all-topology two-fluid model for two-phase flows derived through Hamilton's Stationary Action Principle: An all-topology two-phase flow model

 Lift forces in the phasic momentum equations have also been obtained in the Thermodynamically Compatible models \cite{romenski:2004,romenski:2007,romenski:2010}, their expression however does not require any new variable as the forces write

 This expression may be interpreted as the effect of the rotation of one fluid, determined by $\rot(\vel_k)$, on the other phase $k'$.
 However, the derivation of these models relies on the change of variables $(\vel_1, \vel_2)$ to $(\vel, \bm{W})$, and the use of a single fictive trajectory associated to the mixture velocity $\vel$, while the relative velocity $\bm{W}$ is expressed through the gradient of the Lagrange multiplier which enforces the phasic mass conservation, as shown in \cite{haegeman_RelVel:2025}.
 Moreover, in these models, the variational principle imposes $\rot(\bm{W})=\bm{0}$, i.e. $\rot(\vel_1)=\rot(\vel_2)$, and thus the fluids have the same rate of rotation.
-In light of these elements, and the results shown in \cite{gavrilyuk:2020} concerning the impact of fictive trajectories on lift forces, the validity of either \eqref{eq:lift_expression} or \eqref{eq:lift_Romenski} remains unclear.
+In our model, this involution constraint is carried by the new variable $\bm{v}$, as $\rot(\bm{v})=\bm{0}$, and the phasic velocity fields are unconstrained.
+Still, in the absence of clear interpretation for our $\bm{v}$ variable, and in light of the results shown in \cite{gavrilyuk:2020} concerning the impact of fictive trajectories on lift forces, the validity of either \eqref{eq:lift_expression} or \eqref{eq:lift_Romenski} remains unclear.

 Yet, lift forces do correspond to a physical and observable reality.
 In the case of disperse flows, a rotating particle in a carrier fluid is subjected to a lift force, called Magnus force, which at low Reynolds numbers writes \cite{rubinow:1961,crowe:2011},